Produced by Emily

 The Tate Modern was amazing and a gallery I’d definitely like to revisit as we only saw half of it as we spent so long admiring the art in the first half!
 We were encouraged to walk around the gallery in our new seminar groups and use the scavenger hunt as an ice breaker which was a nice way to get to know our fellow course mates.
 I saw a lot of art I liked and I’ll include some photos of my favourites but one I specifically liked was a sculpture consisting of a rotary phone and a lobster which was created by Salvador Dalí.
 In fact my seminar group loved it so much we used it as inspiration for our short film which we’ve just finished shooting!

 Once we’d finished looking around the Tate Modern, we wandered back along the South Bank and went into the BFI where we heard from their librarian about their facilities and then we proceeded to watch 8 short films which were all entered into the BFI Future Film Festival.
 I loved them so much as there were so many different film styles and genres, it was probably my favourite part of the day.
-The last film we watched was called ‘Flower Face’ and was a winning film, after the screening we then got to have a Q&A session with Alex Deitsch the creator of the film.
+After the screening, we then got to have a Q&A session with Alex Deitsch, a creator of one of the films.
 It was really interesting to hear about the struggles he had whilst making the film and how he overcame them and also hearing about the inspiration behind the film.
 Overall, it was a really enriching experience to meet a young successful filmmaker.
 After the Q&A session we hopped on the coach home, all chatting about our day trip to London and about all the weird and wonderful art we’d seen.

 All in all I had such a fun time and it was such a fab experience being able to spend a day getting inspired for future projects.